ionide/ionide-vscode-fsharp/CONTRIBUTING.md

   - Use `Build and Launch Extension`
   - Start the `Watch` task and when a build is done start `Launch Only`

-These two options can be reached in VsCode in the bottom bar (look for triangle), or by typing `control-P Debug <space> ` and then selecting either `Build and Launch` or `Watch`
+These two options can be reached in VsCode in the side bar (look for a Beetle symbol), or by typing `control-P Debug <space> ` and then selecting either `Build and Launch` or `Watch`

 The new extension window will appear with window title `Extension development host`